Early Verdict

 Autofocus is incredibly quick and silent for a lens with such significant bulk, although this is perhaps unsurprising when it is driven by a total of four XD linear motors.
 The lens had no issue snapping between near and far or sticking to erratic moving subjects like darting animals.

 One of the major advantages of a zoom lens is the versatility of what you can cover.
-At the wide end of the zoom, I think most won't notice losing 4mm from the usual 24-70mm focal length unless you frequently need the widest angle.
+At the wide end of the zoom, I didn't really notice losing 4mm from my usual 24-70mm focal length – unless you frequently need the widest angle I think you should be okay here.

-For portraits though at 70mm, the f/2 gives a smooth background blur with rounded bokeh, with improved background falloff over a 24-70mm f/2.8 which at this compression makes for stunning portraits.
+For portraits at 70mm, the f/2 gives a smooth background blur with rounded bokeh, with improved background falloff over a 24-70mm f/2.8 which at this compression makes for stunning images.

 But one area where the wider aperture does shine is with its extra light-gathering abilities.
 The wider aperture did allow me to use quicker shutter speeds than I would get away with on an f/2.8 lens, which was really beneficial in low-light situations when I can't get my subject to slow down to a degree when they won't blur.
 If you are a wedding or event photographer, then this might be all the convincing you need.